raadlak/raadlak.github.io/TimeSeries.md

 Missing data is inevitable.
 It is important to formulate right strategy to deal with missing data. <br>

-ne approachcould be to remove the missing data, drop the observations.
+**One approach** could be to remove the missing data, drop the observations.
 This may not be the best strategy if you have limited data in first place.
 And if done prematurely then the drawback could be, you'll never know if the missing data was due to censoring or due to bias.

-econd approachcould be to tag the rows with missing data by adding a column, describing or labeling the missing data.
+**Second approach** could be to tag the rows with missing data by adding a column, describing or labeling the missing data.

-hird approachcould be to estimate the missing data values.
+**Third approach** could be to estimate the missing data values.
 The method could range from simple to more complex techniques leveraging ML and stat models.

 One of the most important piece is to measure the accuracy of the estimated values for data missing in the first place.<br>
 There are different approaches, emphasizing a through evaluation and validation process to select ideal way for each situation.

-MSE - Root Mean Squared Error- To evaluate different imputation techniques
+**RMSE - Root Mean Squared Error** - To evaluate different imputation techniques

 The process to calculate the RMSE can be broken down into a few simple steps: first, computing the error, which is the difference between the actual values and the predicted or estimated values.
 This is done for each observation. <br> Since the errors may be either negative or positive, and to avoid having a zero summation, the errors (differences) are squared. <br>
 Finally, all the errors are summed and divided by the total number of observations to compute the mean.
-This gives you the ean Squared Error (MSE) RMSE is just the square root of the MSE.
+This gives you the **Mean Squared Error (MSE)**.
+RMSE is just the square root of the MSE.

 $RMSE$ = $\huge\sqrt{\frac{\sum_{i=1}^{N}(x-\widehat{x_i})^2}{N}}$